Biohazard 4D-Executer: Production and release

 The concept for Biohazard 4D-Executer was originally conceived by anime director Yasuhiro Imagawa, who proposed his idea of the film to Capcom, the game company responsible for the Resident Evil series.
 The project was announced to the public in late October 1999, under the tentative title Biohazard 4D-Horror.
 In the early stages of development, Imagawa was responsible for the planning and the screenplay, and he collaborated on the film with director of photography Shinji Higuchi.
 The final script was written by Daisuke Okamoto, under the supervision of Capcom's screenwriting subsidiary Flagship.
 Former Capcom Production Studio 2 game designer and producer Keiji Inafune and Flagship co-founder Noboru Sugimura served as executive supervisors.
-Inafune referred to the story as a "gaiden" – or side-story – for fans of the Resident Evil series.
+Inafune referred to the story as a "gaiden"—or side-story—for fans of the Resident Evil series.

 The film marked director Koichi Ohata's first experience with computer-generated imagery (CGI), after his previous work on original video animations such as MD Geist, Cybernetics Guardian and Genocyber.
 The CGI rendering was handled by the company Visual Science Laboratory, with the creature designs provided by 3D artist Gouta Nanami.
 Due to the strong graphic violence depicted, shorter versions of the 20-minute film were created, from which certain scenes were cut.
 Biohazard 4D-Executer is presented in 5.1 surround sound, and features music composed and orchestrated by Yoshihiro Ike.
-The film was produced with a budget of 150 million yen (approx. US$1.4 million in October 1999), and saw a first screening at the Tokyo International Fantastic Film Festival on October 27, 2000.
+The film was produced with a budget of 150 million yen (approximately US$1.4 million in October 1999), and saw a first screening at the Tokyo International Fantastic Film Festival on October 27, 2000.
 A widespread release in Japanese theme park theaters followed in November 2000.
+The movie was previewed at the Digital Amusement Show in November 2000 with Inafune attending the event.

 The film is shown in movie theaters for a large audience, and in single booths for a small number of viewers.
 For a more immersive presentation of the attraction, distributor Digital Amuse designed special cylindrical seats named "gimmick chairs", which can shake viewers and blow air on their necks.